masasam/emacs-easy-hugo/README.md

     M-x easy-hugo-newpost

 You can post a new article
-Hit a article file name
+Enter a article file name in the minibuffer

 ![easy-hugo2](image/easy-hugo2.png)